RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 <img src="/images/huaqiangbei_shenzhen_day.jpg" width="720" alt="Huaqiangbei in Shenzhen, China" title="Huaqiangbei in Shenzhen, China" />

 Huaqiangbei (pronounced hoo-wah-chang-bay) is a place for makers of electronics, robotics, and anything tech-related.
-This neighborhood within Shenzhen was the primary reason for my visit to China in November 2017.
+This prototyper's paradise within Shenzhen was the primary reason for my visit to China in November 2017.

 <!--more-->